junxit/us-congress-bills-119/metadata.md

 - 2025-06-06 — Placed on the House Calendar, Calendar No. 31.
 - 2025-06-06 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 119-150.
 - 2025-06-06 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 119-150.
+- 2025-06-09 — Considered under suspension of the rules. (consideration: CR H2549-2551)
+- 2025-06-09 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+137.
+- 2025-06-09 — Mr. Graves moved to suspend the rules and agree to the resolution, as amended.
+- 2025-06-09 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H2549-2550)
+- 2025-06-09 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H2549-2550)
+- 2025-06-09 — The title of the measure was amended.
+Agreed to without objection.